Hugo Boss: Marketing

 As early as the 1980s, Hugo Boss began with product placements and the outfitting of celebrities.
 Among other things, Hugo Boss outfitted the actors of the popular US law series L.A.
 Law and was henceforth seen as the outfitter of yuppies.
 Hugo Boss dressed the leading actors Don Johnson and Philip Michael Thomas in the crime series Miami Vice.
 Other well-known personalities wore Boss outfits at the time, such as Michael Jackson, who wore a white Boss suit on the album cover of Thriller, or Sylvester Stallone, who wore a Boss sweater as Rocky.

 From 1996 to 2022, Hugo Boss AG sponsored the Hugo Boss Prize, an annual $100,000 stipend in modern arts, awarded by the Solomon R. Guggenheim Foundation every two years as a cultural sponsor, and supported international contemporary exhibitions.
 In collaboration with the Staatliche Modeschule Stuttgart, the company has presented the Hugo Boss Fashion Award to fashion students since 1987.

+In 2022, the brand expanded its involvement in tennis, signing Matteo Berrettini as a brand ambassador.
 In February 2024, a fashion collection designed by supermodel Naomi Campbell was introduced.
 In March of the same year, Hugo Boss became the official outfitter of tennis player Taylor Fritz, with Fritz wearing Hugo Boss both on the court and during public appearances.
 In May, the company announced a multi-year partnership with former football player David Beckham, who will design and curate his own collections as part of the collaboration.

-Since September 2024, Hugo Boss has been the official partner and outfitter of German football club VfB Stuttgart.

-Controversies

-Russell Brand

-British comedian and actor Russell Brand was a guest at the 2013 GQ awards, which were sponsored by Hugo Boss.
-After receiving an award on stage, Brand proceeded to talk about Hugo Boss's Nazi connection and did a goose step.
-He was later ejected from the ceremony.
-He subsequently apologized.
+In 2025, the Boss brand became a partner of the Art Basel Awards.
+The awards are presented in nine categories, including three for artists and others for key figures in the art world.

+In 2025, the actors Aaron Pierre and Ishaan Khatter, along with the musician S.Coups, the tennis player Taylor Fritz and the model Amelia Gray, featured in a Boss autumn/winter campaign.